 Marcy Hnath Maguire, serves on the Scholarship and Finance Committees.
 CEO of Maguire Automotive Group, East Windsor, N.J.; serves on the Board Directors of the National Automotive Dealership Association and is on the Executive Committee as chairman of its Public Affairs Committee.
 She is the Ambassador of the National Automobile Dealers Charitable Foundation, involved with International Brain Research Foundation, American Red Cross and the Marine Scholarship Foundation.
 She is also a member of the Harvard Business School Council and Deans Advisory Council University of Michigan Rackham Graduate School.

-Sean Mayo, serves on Audit, Gala and Hampton Pro-Am Committees.
-Founder, Sean Mayo Introducing Broker; NFA Member; Majority Investor in the Imperial Racquet Club; former registered member, CFTC, SEC; former Chairman, CBOT AM Committee; actively involved with Arthritis Foundation, Neuropathy Foundation, The Cradle, the Humane Society; involved with Courier’s Kids, MaliVai Washington Kids Foundation, Harlem Junior Tennis Center, John McEnroe Foundation; Helped initiate Veterans Park 10U program; 5.0 USTA tennis player.
+Sean Mayo, Vice President of the Board, USTA Serves.
+Co-chairs the Gala Committee and serves on Audit and Hampton Pro-Am Committees.
+USPTA Member (Elite Professional).
+Founder, Sean Mayo Introducing Broker; NFA Member; former registered member, CFTC, SEC; former Chairman, CBOT AM Committee; actively involved with Arthritis Foundation, Neuropathy Foundation, The Cradle, the Humane Society; involved with Courier’s Kids, MaliVai Washington Kids Foundation, Harlem Junior Tennis Center, John McEnroe Foundation; Helped initiate Veterans Park 10U program.

 Patrick McEnroe, Past President, USTA Serves; former U.S. Davis Cup Captain; General Manager of USTA Elite Player Development, USTA Board of Directors 1999-2000; TV commentator for CBS Sports and ESPN; USTA High Performance Program advisor; part-owner of World TeamTennis franchise, The New York Sportimes.